Kyeongbin-Tom/calisol23-ionic-conductivity/README.md

 We utilize the **CALiSol‑23 dataset** and apply multiple regression models with SHAP analysis interpretation and optimal composition recommendation.

 ## 🎯 Objective
-As a first-year chemical engineering student, I aimed to explore how machine learning can be applied to real experimental data.
+As a first-year chemical engineering student, I aimed to apply machine learning to real-world experimental data and extract meaningful chemical insights from it.
 This project helped me understand the relationship between composition and conductivity, while gaining hands-on experience in end-to-end modeling.

 ## 📁 Project Structure